poornas/minio-csharp-sdk/README.md

 This quickstart guide will show you how to install the Minio client SDK, connect to Minio, and provide a walkthrough for a simple file uploader.
 For a complete list of APIs and examples, please take a look at the [Go Client API Reference](https://docs.minio.io/docs/golang-client-api-reference).

-This document assumes that you have a working [VisualStudio development environment](https://docs.minio.io/docs/how-to-install-golang).
+This document assumes that you have a working VisualStudio development environment

 ## Initialize Minio Client